tnevolin/mm6-skill-emphasis-mod/Readme.md

 ##### TODO

-* Speed  50 (=200 recovery).
+Weapon base Attack rate is reduced by 50.
 That halves initial damage rate but gives more room for faster imrovement with skill.
-* Due to the above,
+Weapon skill attack rate bonus is 6,7,8 instead of current 4,5,6.

 # Chance to hit formulas